 Add at least 4 inches of potting soil (to keep it light).
 Potatoes need well drained, loose soil.

-Put newspaper or straw around the inside of the basket to hold in the soil
+Put newspaper or straw around the inside of the basket to hold in the soil.
+You could also choose to plant through the holes (think strawberry pot.)

 Place your seed potatoes and cover them with at least 3 inches of potting soil